k11sths/chat/README.md

 # Chat

-Chat is a Web Application that takes converts the user's enters time to in each of the saved cities timezone.
+Chat is a Web Application that allows the user, after register/login, to create chat rooms that allow every user to join.
+After joining a chat room the user can see live all the messages that being sent in this room and to participate by writing messages for all other users to see.

 To set up the application locally:
   * Install asdf if you haven't already